-Yunus Emre Enstitusu – London is at London Craft Week
+Yunus Emre Enstitusu – London took its place at London Craft Week

-Yunus Emre Enstitusu – London contributes to the London Craft Week for the second time with an enriched variety of workshops ranging from calligraphy to marbling art.
+Yunus Emre Enstitusu – London contributed to London Craft Week for the second time with an enriched variety of workshops ranging from calligraphy to marbling art.

-Yunus Emre Enstitusu – London is taking part in the event for the 2nd time.
-In partnership with London Craft Week 2019, the Institute has organised fascinating workshops suitable for all those who would like to learn, whether it be for personal or professional reasons.
+Yunus Emre Enstitusu – London took part part in the event for the 2nd time.
+In partnership with London Craft Week 2019, the Institute held fascinating workshops suitable for everyone who wished to learn for either personal or professional reasons.

-London Craft Week and its versatile programme aim to attract a broad audience united in their appreciation of imagination, individuality, passion and skill.
-A curated programme of events across London allows visitors to create their own itinerary, meet the artists and gain access to exclusive exhibitions, demonstrations and workshops.
+London Craft Week and the versatile programme aimed to attract a broad audience united in their appreciation of imagination, individuality, passion and skill.
+A curated programme of events across London allowed visitors to create their own itinerary, meet the artists and gain access to exclusive exhibitions, demonstrations and workshops.

-Yunus Emre Enstitusu – London offers 30 workshops of different arts including Iznik ceramic design, Islamic calligraphy, miniature, illumination, mosaic, and paper marbling that will take place at the exhibition hall of the centre.
+Yunus Emre Enstitusu – London during the festival offered 30 workshops of different arts including Iznik ceramic design, Islamic calligraphy, miniature, illumination, mosaic, and paper marbling that took place at the exhibition hall of the centre.

-The Islamic Calligraphy workshops will be run by Master Calligraphy Gulnaz Fatima Mahboob who was authorised and classically trained in Istanbul by the renowned Grand Master Hasan Çelebi.
+The Islamic Calligraphy workshops was run by Master Calligraphy Gulnaz Fatima Mahboob who was authorised and classically trained in Istanbul by the renowned Grand Master Hasan Çelebi.

-The illumination workshops will be mentored by Nagihan Seymour nominated by Woking Art Society and who was previously authorized by the Grand Illuminator Master Hanifi Dursun.
-Marbling artist Hayrettin Kozanoğlu will be teaching classical marbling techniques.
-Also, ceramic artist Mustafa Caner Kurt, Mehmet Hakan Demirok for mosaics and Fatoş Aslanoğlu for miniature will be running their workshops between 8-12 May at Londra Yunus Emre Enstitusu exhibition hall.
+The illumination workshops was mentored by Nagihan Seymour nominated by Woking Art Society and who had been previously authorized by the Grand Illuminator Master Hanifi Dursun.
+Marbling artist Hayrettin Kozanoglu taught classical marbling techniques.
+Also, ceramic artist Mustafa Caner Kurt, Mehmet Hakan Demirok for mosaics and Fatos Aslanoglu for miniature ran their workshops between 8-12 May at Yunus Emre Enstitusu-London exhibition hall.

 London Craft Week is an annual event that showcases exceptional craftsmanship through a journey-of-discovery programme featuring hidden workshops and unknown makers alongside celebrated masters, famous studios, galleries, shops and luxury brands.
 It is also celebrating its fifth year for 2019, from 8-12 May.

-This year the festival brings together over 240 established and emerging brands, their designers and galleries from around the world.
+This year the festival brought together over 240 established and emerging brands, their designers and galleries from around the world.

-Participants who join the workshops held at Yunus Emre Enstitusu will not only experience the process of creating artwork but also will be able to take their masterpieces to home at the end of the study.
+Participants who joined the workshops by Yunus Emre Enstitusu -London not only experienced the process of creating an artwork but also were able to take their master pieces to home at the end of the study.